 These programs feature intensive instruction, innovative scheduling for busy professionals, and internship opportunities scheduled during the school year so that you can apply projects to your work goals.
 Earning an Educational Leadership degree or licensure from UNC will enable you to develop the vision and skills to successfully lead K-12 educational organizations.
 You will study with other professionals and share ideas, problems, and successes with individuals who face everyday challenges similar to yours.
-For information about when you can start and whom to contact about each delivery option, visit the "Get Started / Apply" page for that option.

 "The rural cohort has been an excellent way for me to collaborate with so many other professionals in my field of study.
 Though our setting is non-traditional, 21st Century technology works seamlessly for all of us to "gather" during a time that works best for us."